Lapland-UAS-Tequ/jetson-nodered-tensorflow/README.md

 # jetson-nodered

 This guide is for using node-red-contrib-cloud-annotations-gpu node on Node-RED and making predicitions with Tensorflow.
 At the moment of writing this tfjs-node depends on libtensorflow version 1.15.0, so downgrading Cuda on Jetson Xavier NX is necessary to make things work.
-If you are using Jetson Nano, you can install Jetpack 4.3 and skip removing and installing Cuda in this guide.
+If you are using Jetson Nano, you can install Jetpack 4.3 from official NVIDIA Jetpack 4.3 image and start from list item 9.

 After running all commands you should have following versions of the components